Internship solutions for students, by students

 Working remotely from Seoul, Niels is living the millennial dream of holding conference calls with the team from remote islands off the coast of Korea, a rooftop in Seoul or by the pool.
 But, the location doesn’t seem to hinder their ambitious goals for the business.

-Niels explains, ‘I want to grow Internative to be the best-known brand among students, which resonates with their personality and lifestyle.
+Niels explains, ‘I want to grow Fiks to be the best-known brand among students, which resonates with their personality and lifestyle.
 I want to create the biggest student network in the Netherlands.’

 Co-creating and connecting with the students

-The approach of seeing a problem and working out a solution has delivered positive outcomes for the students who use Internative’s platform.
+The approach of seeing a problem and working out a solution has delivered positive outcomes for the students who use Fiks’s platform.
 Following a recent survey to their students, they gleaned valuable insight.

 ‘We see that our platform provides a solution in three ways: easy to use (no account needed), great variety of internships, and transparency (all companies are visible with their website, company name, etc.).
 The main highlight is the huge number of positive reactions from students on our platform and service.
 They really like the student-approach and the way we communicate.
 We hope to inspire them to become advocates and we try to nudge them to increase word of mouth.’